5roop/task4/twitter_dataset/README.md

 ## Dataset structure
 An 80-10-10 train-dev-test split has been performed on user level, meaning that all the tweets from a specific user are in a single fold.
 The splits are stratified by language on user level.

-The [JSON file](twitter.json) is a dictionary with sequential keys.
+The [JSON file](twitter.json) is a list of dictionaries.
 Each instance has the following fields:
 | field      | type            | meaning                                                        |
 |------------|-----------------|----------------------------------------------------------------|
 | `user`     | string          | Twitter username                                               |